CryShana/CryPixiv-UWP/README.md

 If install fails due to **missing dependencies**, download the `dependencies.zip` and install the ones for your CPU architecture.

+Sometimes it might fail because of the existing installation - this is a bug that I need to address - you will have to uninstall the old version and install the new one - but this will reset the settings and search history unfortunately.

 After initial setup is done, you **don't need to reinstall the certificate or dependencies** on newer releases.
+(Hopefully - this is sometimes buggy because I'm still getting used to UWP)

 ## Features
 - Seperate searches with tabs